-The City does not collect data for commercial or marketing purposes, 3 and the City does not sell, exchange or otherwise distribute the data collected by NYC.gov for commercial or marketing purposes.
+7. The City does not collect data for commercial or marketing purposes, 3 and the City does not sell, exchange, or otherwise distribute the data collected by NYC.gov for commercial or marketing purposes.

 Information Submitted to NYC.gov

-During a session on NYC.gov, a user may affirmatively submit information to the City by, among other means, electronic mail ("e-mail"), by filling in and submitting an on-line form, or by electing to personalize NYC.gov and use it as a customized portal.
+During a session on NYC.gov, a user may affirmatively submit information to the City by, among other means, electronic mail ("e-mail"), filling in and submitting an on-line form, screening for benefits and services, or electing to personalize NYC.gov and use it as a customized portal.
 Such affirmatively submitted information is stored in a secure environment, and will be used by the City in furtherance of its duties and/or obligations to its citizenry (i.e., "governmental purposes").
 4

-The governmental purposes to which affirmatively submitted information may be put include, but are not limited to, the following:
+The governmental purposes to which your affirmatively submitted information may include, but are not limited to, the following:

 1. Helping the City respond to a request for information not readily available from NYC.gov

 2. Investigating a problem reported to the City via NYC.gov 5